 - Other work as assigned

-The ideal candidate should be able to demonstratesound judgment, good decision making and be able to exercise good problem solving skills.
-Additionally, the ideal candidate will have case management experience,should be able to work independently and demonstrate reliability; proactive involvement in work; and confidence and optimism in performing daily tasks.
+The ideal candidate should be able to demonstratesound judgment, good decision making and problem solving skills.
+Additionally, the ideal candidate will have experience working with the severely mentally ill population and have case management experience,be able to work independently and demonstrate reliability, proactive involvement in work and confidence and optimism in performing daily tasks.

 Also, the ideal candidate should have substantial knowledge and practical experience directly related to:Technical Knowledge